JordanEmme/blog/content/posts/2020/11/neural-networks-intro/index.md

 {{<image src="neuron.png" caption="Source: [Neuron Vectors by Vecteezy](https://www.vecteezy.com/free-vector/neuron)" title="A neuron diagram">}}

 It is usually presented as an illustration for how artificial neurons work.
-The idea is to say something along the lines of *"the dendrites carry information to the nucleus where computations happen and the result is then transfered to the axon, and artificial neurons, or perceptrons, model that process by getting inputs from multiple sources and make a computation and output it"*.
+The idea is to say something along the lines of *"the dendrites carry information to the nucleus where computations happen and the result is then transferred to the axon, and artificial neurons, or perceptrons, model that process by getting inputs from multiple sources and make a computation and output it"*.
 Well, for anyone with a bit of maths knowledge, having an object that takes several inputs and produces an output is something called a function of several variables...
 As for understanding what truly happens inside a real neuron nucleus and how it all works on a bigger scale, well, let's just say we are not quite there yet...

 So, after taking these claims for what they are, i.e. analogies at best, and ending my rant in favour of writing something more productive, we can say what artificial neurons/perceptrons are: a subclass of functions of several variables.
 Let us make this subclass explicit.